 Empower your business with legal services custom-tailored to your needs.
 Gain the advantage of multiple talents and legal counsel on our Flexible & Predictable Fee Arrangement* that fits into your business’s annual budget.
+Submit a confidential inquiry here to begin the discussion on how Gislason & Hunter LLP’s General Counsel Services can best serve your business.

 Our purpose is to provide cost-effective solutions for your legal concerns, whether you want additional support for your existing legal team or you have no in-house legal team and need outside general counsel.
 We focus on getting to know your business and take a proactive approach that diminishes risks and eliminates the issues that could lead to avoidable lawsuits.